 DEGREE COMPLETION PROCESS

-There are five steps to completing a master's degree at Slippery Rock University.
+There are four steps to completing a master's degree at Slippery Rock University.
 Students must:

 - obtain unconditional admission status,